ValentinFutterer/UsageOfProgramminglanguages2011-2023/README.md

 It contains a python script, that was used to extract the knowledge on how the usage of programming Languages in the last 12 years shifted.
 It uses 3 datasets as inputs, they are stored in data.
 These datasets are not uniform and need a lot of personalized data extraction, therefore the script is most likely not reusable.
 For example, the PYPL_survey_2004-2023 is a js file.

 After extracting the data, the script generates the csv file usage_of_programming_languages_2011-2023 in the results folder.
 This file contains a column for the year and then many columns for the different languages, denoting their usage in percent.
-Every language mentioned in the three datasets is going to be present in this csv file.
 Additionally, the script generates a vertical barchart and a piechart for each year plus a line graph for each language over the whole timespan as png's. if you need different charts, you are free to extend it.

+The languages that are considered in this project can be seen here:

+- Python
+- C
+- C++
+- Java
+- C#
+- JavaScript
+- PHP
+- SQL
+- Assembly
+- Scratch
+- Fortran
+- Go
+- Kotlin
+- Delphi
+- Swift
+- Rust
+- Ruby
+- R
+- COBOL
+- F#
+- Perl
+- TypeScript
+- Haskell
+- Scala

 ## Usage